ludwig-ai/ludwig/mkdocs/docs/developer_guide.md

 `HyperoptStrategy` represents the strategy adopted for sampling hyper-parameters values.
  Which strategy to use is defined in the `strategy` section of the model definition.
 A `HyperoptStrategy` uses the `parameters` defined in the `hyperopt` section of the YAML model definition and a `goal` , either to minimize or maximize.
- Each sub-class of `HyperoptStrategy` that implements its abstract methods samples parameters according to their definition and type (see [User Guide]() for details) differently, like using a random search (implemented in `RandomStrategy`), or a grid serach (implemented in `GridStrategy`, or bayesian optimization or evolutionary techniques.
+Each sub-class of `HyperoptStrategy` that implements its abstract methods samples parameters according to their definition and type differently (see [User Guide](user_guide.md#hyper-parameter-optimization) for details), like using a random search (implemented in `RandomStrategy`), or a grid serach (implemented in `GridStrategy`, or bayesian optimization or evolutionary techniques.

-`HyperoptExecutor` represents the method used to execute the hyper-parameter optimization, independently of how the values fo the hyperparameters are sampled.
+`HyperoptExecutor` represents the method used to execute the hyper-parameter optimization, independently of how the values for the hyperparameters are sampled.
-Available implementations are a serial executor that executes the training with the different sampled hyper-parameters values one at a time (implemented in `SerialExecutor`), a parallel executor that runs the training using sampled hyper-parameters values in parallel on the same machine (implemented in the `ParallelExecutor`), and a [Fiber]()-based executor that enables to run the training using sampled hyper-parameters values in parallel on multiple machines within a cluster.
+Available implementations are a serial executor that executes the training with the different sampled hyper-parameters values one at a time (implemented in `SerialExecutor`), a parallel executor that runs the training using sampled hyper-parameters values in parallel on the same machine (implemented in the `ParallelExecutor`), and a [Fiber](https://uber.github.io/fiber/)-based executor that enables to run the training using sampled hyper-parameters values in parallel on multiple machines within a cluster.
-A `HyperoptExecutor` uses a `HyperoptStrategy` to sample hyper-parameters values, usually initialzies an execution context, like a multithread pool fo instance, and executes the hyper-parameter optimization according to the strategy.
+A `HyperoptExecutor` uses a `HyperoptStrategy` to sample hyper-parameters values, usually initializes an execution context, like a multithread pool fo instance, and executes the hyper-parameter optimization according to the strategy.
-First, a new batch of paramters is sampled from the `HyperoptStrategy`.
+First, a new batch of parameters values is sampled from the `HyperoptStrategy`.
-Then, sampled parameters are merged with the basic model definition parameters specified, overriding them.
+Then, sampled parameters values are merged with the basic model definition parameters specified, with the sampled parameters values overriding the ones in the basic model definition they refer to.
 Training is executed using the merged model definition and training and validation losses and metrics are collected.
-A `(sampled_parameters, statistics)` pair is provided to the `HyperoptStrategy.update` function and the loop is repeted untill all the samples are sampled.
+A `(sampled_parameters, statistics)` pair is provided to the `HyperoptStrategy.update` function and the loop is repeated until all the samples are sampled.
 At the end, `HyperoptExecutor.execute` returns a list of dictionaries that include a parameter sample, its metric score, and its training and test statistics.
-The returned list can is printed and saved to disk, so that it can also be used as input to [hyper-parameter optimization specific visualizations]().
+The returned list is printed and saved to disk, so that it can also be used as input to [hyper-parameter optimization visualizations](user_guide.md#hyper-parameter-optimization-visualization).

 Adding a HyperoptStrategy